SupaMafia/awesome-window-manager-config/README.md

 - theme.menu_height = dpi(15)
 - theme.menu_width  = dpi(100)

+Awesome theme color:
+- You can change it back to default gray color theme by using the value provided in the file.

 Theme your applications:
 - use LXappearance (GTK) and qt5ct (qt)
 - you may need to change your environment variables (for example, checking your QT theme by: printenv QT_QPA_PLATFORMTHEME)